jreisz/mongo2sql/README.md

 # Mongo2SQL

-MongoLensSQL is a lightweight MongoDB to SQL translator written in Typescript.
+Mongo2SQL is a lightweight MongoDB to SQL translator written in Typescript.

 ![Screenshot](./public/assets/img/demo.gif)